abessudnov/abessudnov.github.io/_pages/about.md

 Together with Alison Black, Brahm Norwich and Yi Liu we analysed data from the National Pupil Database to estimate the effect of converting English schools to academies on children with special educational needs.
 The project has been funded by the ESRC's Secondary Data Analysis Initiative.

 Y.Liu, A.Bessudnov, A.Black, & B.Norwich.
 (2020).
 "School autonomy and educational inclusion of children with special needs: Evidence from England".
-British Educational Research Journal.
-Published online 23 January. [`[Open access]`](https://doi.org/10.1002/berj.3593)
+British Educational Research Journal 46 (3): 532-552. [`[Open access]`](https://doi.org/10.1002/berj.3593)

 Teaching